Witch casting a circle

 Most important of all - you are responsible for your actions and intents, whether it goes well or goes badly.
 Witchcraft and Paganism in general are paths of responsibility and do not offer cheap forgiveness to anyone.

 This talk represents a solid consensus from major players in the world of witchcraft.
-Witches are people, so adherence to this outline may not be unwavering for some,
+Witches are all people, so adherence to this outline may not be unwavering for some.

-Everyone is free to see this talk as inspiring or total nonsense, but an increasing number of people are taking it seriously, in whole or in part.
-It's all up to you and to your own intent.
+You are free to see this material as inspiring, interesting, or totaly absurd.
+An increasing number of people are taking it seriously, in whole or in part.
+For you, it's to relate it to your personal reality, or ignore it.

 ----------